Athletics at the 1932 Summer Olympics – Men's 200 metres

 The men's 200 metres sprint event at the 1932 Summer Olympics took place on August 2 and August 3 at the Los Angeles Memorial Coliseum.
 There were 25 athletes from 13 nations.
 The 1930 Olympic Congress in Berlin had reduced the limit from 4 athletes per NOC to 3 athletes.
 After missing the podium entirely in 1928, the United States swept the medals in the event in 1932.
-It was the second medal sweep in the event by the United States (1904) as well as the nation's sixth victory in eight Games.
-Eddie Tolan won gold, with George Simpson winning silver and Ralph Metcalfe winning bronze.
+It was the second medal sweep in the event by the United States (after 1904), as well as the nation's sixth victory in eight Games.
+Eddie Tolan won gold by 0.2 seconds, with George Simpson winning silver and Ralph Metcalfe winning bronze.

 Afterwards, the film of the race revealed that Metcalfe had run 201.5 meters due to a measurement error: despite being offered a re-run by race officials, Metcalfe graciously declined.

 Background

 This was the eighth appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 None of the six finalists from the 1928 Games returned.
 The Americans were favored coming into the Games, particularly Eddie Tolan and Ralph Metcalfe.
 Tolan had won the 100 metres over Metcalfe two days before the final of the 200 metres.

 The Republic of China made its debut in the event.
 The United States made its eighth appearance, the only nation to have competed at each edition of the 200 metres to date.